gcharest/gcharest.github.io/_pages/en/calculing-glycemic-factor.md

 >But before going too far in your cooking, make sure you have also taken note of the weight of the final recipient where your recipe will sit in the end.
 The idea here is that most recipes need you to use a variety of tools and receptacles, like pans, cauldrons, etc. and you really want to have the final weight of the recipe, not the recipe **plus** the final recipient because that would give you a skewed factor.

-When you know the indivual quantity of each ingredient, you can add them all up so that it gives you the total amount of sugar in the recipe.
+When you know the individual quantity of each ingredient, you can add them all up so that it gives you the total amount of sugar in the recipe.

 You can then cook the meal and weight the final dish, before taking any from it, otherwise you once again skew the result.